-Gross profit increased for the first quarter of 2020 compared to the same quarter of 2019 due primarily to higher sales and gross profits on the sale of enterprise SSD, Specialty SODIMM and RDIMM products.
-Our gross margin (or gross profit as a percentage of net sales) fluctuates based on the change in our product mix over periods and the relative cost of the factory.
+Gross profit increased during the second quarter and first six months of 2020 compared to the same periods in 2019 due primarily to higher sales and gross profits on the sale of enterprise SSD, Specialty SODIMM and RDIMM products.
+Gross margin (or gross profit as a percentage of net sales) fluctuates based on the change in our product mix over periods and the relative cost of the factory.